 Southeast of Grosmont, North Yorkshire OS Map Ref NZ87770016

 OS Maps - Landranger 94 (Whitby & Esk Dale), Explorer OL27 (North York Moors - Eastern Area)

 Ann Howe and Ann's Cross - looking west

 While the barrow has great views west across Goathland Moor the eastward view towards the sea is now partly blocked by the trees of Louven Howe Side and Pike Hill.
-Ann Howe forms part of a chain of similar monuments that runs for nearly 7 miles from Black Brow in the north to the head of the valley of Stockland Beck in the southeast and it could be these barrows formed part of a Bronze Age territorial boundary.
+Ann Howe forms part of a chain of similar monuments that runs for nearly 7 miles from Black Brow in the north to the head of the valley of Stockland Beck in the southeast and it could be these barrows formed part of a territorial boundary across the moor.
 The chain includes Flat Howes, Pen Howes, Breckon Howe, Sil Howe, Flass Brow, Robbed Howe, Foster Howes, Ann Howe, Louven Howe, Lilla Howe, High Woof Howe and Low Woof Howe.

 Back to Map | Home

 | Full Glossary | Links | Email: email@example.com